Chronic obstructive pulmonary disease: Genetics

 Genetics plays a role in the development of COPD.
-It is more common among relatives of those with COPD who smoke than among unrelated smokers.
+COPD is more common among relatives of those with COPD who smoke than among unrelated smokers.
 The most well known genetic risk factor is alpha-1 antitrypsin deficiency (AATD) and this is the only genotype (genetic subtype) with a specific treatment.
 This risk is particularly high if someone deficient in alpha-1 antitrypsin (AAT) also smokes.
 It is responsible for about 1–5% of cases and the condition is present in about three to four in 10,000 people.

 Mutations in MMP1 gene that encodes for interstitial collagenase are associated with COPD.